 - Add a few quality-of-life features.

-As the title of this section suggests, I’m already working on this update and it’s been going well!
-Should be ready Soon™.
+As the title of this section suggests, a couple parts (Part 1, Part 2) of this update have already been completed and added to the game!
 I’m already loving the new structure I’m giving to this code.
 Perhaps I’ll make a separate post about the night-and-day differences that my Lua-savvy readers will enjoy.
-For now, enjoy this preview of a new addition to the spectate feature.
-You can see the spectated players health, hunger, thirst and kill count!
+One such update that has already been added is the overhauled spectate feature.
+You can now see the spectated players health, hunger, thirst and kill count!